 A Nathalie Dupree Graduate Fellow of the Southern Foodways Alliance, Mitchell has a keen interest in the history of food, a passion he’s channeled into Taste the State: South Carolina’s Signature Foods, Recipes & Their Stories, a book he co-wrote with Professor David S. Shields of the University of South Carolina.

-“We've written it like a dictionary, where each entry touches upon with specific ingredients that have ties to South Carolina, and some specific dishes that ring true when people think of South Carolina, and of course specifically of Charleston,” he says of the book, which will be published in August of next year.
+“We've written it like a dictionary, where each entry touches upon with specific ingredients that have ties to South Carolina, and some specific dishes that ring true when people think of South Carolina, and of course specifically of Charleston,” he says of the book.
 “We've used some traditional recipes that you may have found in the late 1800s, and then I actually wrote contemporary recipes to show the evolution of not only the ingredients, but the recipes—how they were used in the 1800s, to how they might be used today.”

-On March 23, Smithsonian and the Charleston Area Convention & Visitors Bureau will host Chef Mitchell and Professor Shields for The Flavors of Charleston, where participants will have the chance to virtually learn about the historic dishes of Charleston and, with Chef Mitchell’s guidance, try their own hand at making an iconic Charleston recipe.
+On March 23, 2021 Smithsonian and the Charleston Area Convention & Visitors Bureau hosted Chef Mitchell and Professor Shields for The Flavors of Charleston, where participants had the chance to virtually learn about the historic dishes of Charleston and, with Chef Mitchell’s guidance, try their own hand at making an iconic Charleston recipe.